 \section{Preliminary Results on Bornological Spectral Sequences}

-This section contains several results from McCleary's book, \cite{Mc}, translated into the bornological framework.
-The proofs given are almost entirely from McCleary, making changes only to verify that the algebraic isomorphisms involved are in fact isomorphisms of bornological spaces.
-The interested reader should consult \cite{Mc} for the definitions of a double complex and the total complex of a double complex.
+This section contains several results from McCleary's book \cite{Mc} translated into the bornological framework.
+The proofs given follow McCleary, with modifications to verify that the vector space isomorphisms involved are isomorphisms of bornological spaces.